-Our Junior Wildlife Conservation program took place this past July with middle and high-school aged girls in on Bon Portage Island off of Barrington.
-We’ll be offering this program next in July of 2019.
+Our Junior Wildlife Conservation program took place in July 2018 with 11 middle and high-school aged girls on Bon Portage Island.
 Keep reading for program details and photos!

 Bon Portage Island is a research station owned in part by Acadia University that is home to an estimated 50,000 breeding pairs of Leach’s storm petrel, a small grey seabird.
 Leach’s storm petrel populations have faced significant declines, which is why there is ongoing research to study and monitor this population on the island.
 We thought that Bon Portage (BP) would be the perfect place to learn about wildlife conservation in a hands-on way, and we were right!
 We started off our weekend by meeting the island’s female biologists and Acadia students, Rielle and Casi.
 Over the next 2.5 days, our all-female crew of Biologists and Instructors engaged the girls in all sorts of activities and discussions about wildlife conservation.
 These fun and full days included: hiking the island, talking about which species get conserved and why, learning about storm petrel research and wildlife harassment, learning to grub for storm petrel adults and chicks (SO SOFT!), doing a squid dissection, talking about marine pollution and how to reduce our consumption of single-use plastics, chemically testing microplastic fragments we found around the island, setting fish traps in the saltwater pond and measuring and releasing the hundreds of mummichog we caught, doing an engineering activity, learning about the island’s edible plants with naturalist Char, nature connectivity exercises with naturalist Marina, and independently exploring the island.
 We still can’t believe that we fit it all in!
 It was an amazing weekend all-around, and we truly couldn’t have asked for a better first group of girls to have out there!